-Reliability is the silent champion of successful startups.
+Reliability is the foundation of successful startups.

 Your product could have the most innovative features, but if it's plagued by downtime or performance issues, customers will eventually jump ship.

 Fortunately, creating an effective DevOps workflow strategy doesn't have to be complicated.
-This guide breaks down the essential components and implementation steps that startup DevOps and SRE teams need to focus on:
+This guide breaks down the essential components and implementation steps that startup DevOps and SRE teams need to focus on.

 1. Understanding DevOps workflow fundamentals